 The Student Information (SI) System that MIC shares with UL contains a range of information about students, programmes, courses and systems.
 Profiles of the student population as well as student progression, completion and retention rates are gathered, reported and analysed in a number of ways for a number of stakeholders both internal (e.g. course review boards, An Chomhairle Acadúil, Executive Team) and external (e.g. Higher Education Authority (HEA).
 Information for Current and Prospective Students is available via the MIC Webpage and through the relevant individual professional service webpages.

 Student Feedback: Information relating to student engagement, satisfaction and outcomes is gathered in a number of ways.
-These include the Graduate Outcomes Survey, Irish Survey of Student Engagement, the Postgraduate Survey of Student Engagement, Exit Survey, Student Evaluation of Teaching (SET) and Module Satisfaction Surveys.
-Analysis of the data gathered is presented to relevant internal stakeholders for consideration and follow up (e.g. An Chomhairle Acadúil, Executive Team, Faculty Management Boards, Survey Working Group, Individual Academics and Student Union Council).
+These include the HEA Graduate Outcomes Survey, StudentSurvey.ie, the Postgraduate StudentSurvey.ie, Exit Survey, Student Evaluation of Teaching (SET) and Module Satisfaction Surveys.
+Analysis of the data gathered is presented to relevant internal stakeholders for consideration and follow up (e.g. An Chomhairle Acadúil, Executive Team, Faculty Management Boards, Individual Academics and Student Union Council).